 Priority deadlines for application and scholarship consideration: Summer residency/Fall semester-February 15; Winter residency/Spring semester-October 1.
 As long as space is available, additional applications are considered on a rolling basis one month beyond the priority deadline-March 15 for Summer/Fall and November 1 for Winter/Spring.

-The MFA in Creative Writing is a two-year co-educational low-residency program designed for serious, independent writers seeking advanced instruction in poetry, fiction, young adult fiction, creative nonfiction, and environmental writing through a non-traditional course of graduate study.
+The MFA in Creative Writing is a two-year co-educational, low-residency program designed for serious, independent writers seeking advanced instruction in poetry, fiction, young adult fiction, creative nonfiction, and environmental writing through a non-traditional course of graduate study.
 The program emphasizes the mastery and understanding of writing skills and contemporary literature and craft through the master-writer and apprentice mentoring relationship, ultimately offering students a stimulating and individually tailored curriculum of courses and projects.

-The degree requires 48 hours of graduate credit completed during four 9-day residencies at Converse College, offered twice annually (summer and in January), four mentoring semesters, a fifth graduating residency, the completion of a substantive analytical project on literature or craft, and a book-length creative thesis and oral defense.
+The MFA degree requires 48 hours of graduate credit completed during four 9-day residencies at Converse College, offered twice annually (summer and in January), four mentoring semesters, a fifth graduating residency, the completion of a substantive analytical project on literature or craft, and a book-length creative thesis and oral defense.

 An Award-Winning Tradition

 Selected by Publishers Weekly as one of their “MFA Programs to Watch”, Converse’s MFA in Creative Writing program boasts a long history of inspiring and developing award-winning writers.
 Our alumni include Julia Peterkin, the only South Carolinian to win the Pulitzer Prize in Fiction.
 Recent students and graduates have published or had accepted for publication multiple books with major NY publishers and acclaimed independent presses, plus they have been honored as Georgia Author of the Year, nominated for a Pushcart Prize, and received a number of individual writing awards.